You can use the following features to help create true-to-life materials in VStitcher:

 You can group textures and artwork to create a multilayered fabric, also known as a fabric group.
 Using a multilayered fabric helps simulate the appearance of textured fabrics and patterns to create simulated garments that are true-to-life.

-For more information, refer to Creating a Multilayered Fabric.
+For more information, refer to Creating a Multi-Layer Fabric.

 Material maps are artwork layers that together create the true-to-life appearance and texture of a fabric.
 A material map consists of the following: